The past is behind. Learn from it.

-However, considering the last few years trends, you should expect 4-5 questions like these in the future preliminary exams as well.So, how to tackle factual questions in the UPSC Prelims like the ones on GST rates of X, Y, and Z or banana of Andaman?
-To be frank, in our opinion, the best strategy is not to take any extra pain to prepare such kind of factual questions!Click To Tweet
+[click_to_tweet tweet=”So, how to tackle factual questions in the UPSC Prelims like the ones on GST rates of X, Y, and Z or banana of Andaman?
+To be frank, in our opinion, the best strategy is not to take any extra pain to prepare such kind of factual questions!” quote=”So, how to tackle factual questions in the UPSC Prelims like the ones on GST rates of X, Y, and Z or banana of Andaman?
+To be frank, in our opinion, the best strategy is not to take any extra pain to prepare such kind of factual questions!”]

 Questions like these will only encourage coaching institutes and mushrooming online coaching websites to dump a lot of unwanted information into the brains of young aspirants.
 Coaching institutes will get benefited if UPSC continues with this pattern, as they will create an impression that the IAS/IPS exam is a mammoth task which requires a huge database of study materials.
 They will literally sell everything under the Sun, which nobody can finish even in 5 or 10 years – a clear sign of lack of focus.